ysyk2021/the-secrets-of-successful-problem-solving-strategies-for-overcoming-any-challenge/src/chapter-6-1.md

-Chapter: The Role of Creativity in Successful Problem-Solving
+The Role of Creativity in Successful Problem-Solving
 =============================================================

 Creativity plays a vital role in successful problem-solving.
 It enables us to think beyond conventional boundaries, generate innovative ideas, and find unique solutions to complex challenges.
 In this chapter, we will explore the significance of creativity in problem-solving and discuss strategies for nurturing and harnessing creative thinking.